AtelierNum/templates/README.md

 All of our starter projects in one place for easy browsing.
 Each should come with its own readme.

-To get the templates easily you can install our custom downloader here : https://ateliernum.github.io/fido/ More info about it here : https://github.com/AtelierNum/fido
+To get the templates easily you can download them from our website : https://ateliernum.github.io/

 If you want to add your own template please see the [contribution guidelines](CONTRIBUTING.md).